-- Let the award-winning attorneys at our law firm draft an enforceable prenuptial agreement on your behalf.
+- Let the award-winning family law attorneys at our law firm draft an enforceable prenuptial agreement on your behalf.

-- Each attorney on our team will offer honest legal advice regarding the best terms to include in a prenuptial agreement.
+- Each attorney on our team will offer honest legal advice regarding the best terms to include in a prenuptial agreement, including spousal support.

 - Clients will work directly with an aggressive lawyer on their case instead of being assigned to a caseworker, which is what happens at so many other law firms.